Badmuts/aula/README.md

 * **Microservices**: Implement a webservice using a microservice architecture
 * **Containerized**: Every service should be able to run within its own container.
+* **Cloud Native**: Try to incorporate useful tooling to make the project cloud native.
 * **Serverless**: Explore serverless architecture while still be able to manage own server deployments.
 * **Learn**: Explore latest techniques, tools within the Cloud Native industry and have fun doing so.